 Low Commission Real Estate Agents

-When a home sale occurs, there are typically two sets of commissions that get paid: the Buyer’s Agent commission and the Seller’s Agent commission.
+When a home sale occurs, there are typically two sets of commissions that get paid: the Buyer’s Agent commission and the Listing Agent commission.

 What is a Low Commission Real Estate Agent?

-A low commission real estate agent is a licensed real estate agent that charges a lower commission than a traditional agent.
-For example, these lower fee agents may charge a fixed fee or a reduced commission rate instead of the prevailing 3% to list and sell your home (not including the buyer’s agent commission).
+A low commission real estate agent is a licensed real estate agent that charges a lower commission than a traditional agent or brokerage.
+For example, these lower fee agents may charge a fixed fee or a reduced commission rate instead of the prevailing 3% listing fee and sell your home (not including the buyer’s agent commission).
 These agents may offer full service or limited services for a discounted commission.

-"Flat fee" or "discount" brokerages may provide a very similar (if not exact) level of service compared to a larger, "full-service" brokerage such as Re/Max, Keller Williams, Coldwell Banker, etc. To learn more about alternative commission models for sellers, check out our blog post.
+"Flat fee" or "discount" brokerages may provide a very similar (if not exact) level of service compared to a larger, national brokerage such as ReMax, Keller Williams, Coldwell Banker, etc. To learn more about alternative commission models for sellers, check out our blog post.

 Many brokers and agents have various reasons for charging less in commission.
 Most commonly, it comes down to business expenses that come with finding new customers such as marketing and advertising costs.
 If an agent lowers their commission, then they generally can acquire more customers at a lower cost than their competitors.
 With the increased number of customers, the agents can then offset the loss from the discounted commission.

-In short, it costs agent next to nothing to “sell your home”.
-So, technically an agent could charge you only $1,000 and still make a profit - depending on how much the agent valued their time.
-Said another way, an agent that only charges you $500 is not necessarily “losing” money on you as a customer.
+In short, it costs agents very little to “sell your home”.
+So, technically an agent could charge you only $1,000 and still make a small profit - depending on how much the agent valued their time.
+Said another way, an agent that only charges you $1,000 is not necessarily “losing” money on you as a customer.

 SimpleShowing charges $0 up front and a 1% listing fee at closing.
-In 2019, our sellers saved $7,500 on average by listing with our 1% listing fee.
+In 2022, our sellers saved $9,300 on average by listing with us instead of a large, national brokerage.

 - listing on the MLS and 50+ real estate sites